Psychosocial factors in sudden cardiac arrest

 - Harvard Medical School

-Awareness of the ability of sudden emotional stress to provoke arrhythmia has been present throughout recorded history.
-When Jacob is told that his long-lost son Joseph is alive, "his heart fainted for he believed them not" (Genesis 45, verse 26).
-Despite numerous studies, however, the relationship of psychosocial factors to cardiovascular disease, and in particular sudden cardiac death, has been difficult to quantify.
+Awareness of the ability of severe emotional stress to provoke sudden death has been present throughout recorded history.
+However, the relationship of psychosocial factors to cardiovascular disease, and in particular sudden cardiac death, has been difficult to quantify.
 This has been due to several reasons:

 ●It is difficult to objectively quantify emotional stress